Jack-McCabe/Zokrates-Real-Estate-Implementation/README.md

 This is a contract that allows you to buy and sell houses on the Open Seas market place.

+You can view the contract on the OpenSeas Marketplace, https://testnets.opensea.io/collection/unidentified-contract-xwsemf4aro, I purchased a few houses via another address on https://testnets.opensea.io/Jack_McCabe.

+If you want to run the code

 To test the project run the command
 1. Open Ganache and connect to server HTTP://127.0.0.1:9545 with a network id of 5777